Part C Non-Contracted Provider Claim Appeals

 Non-contracted providers have the right to file an appeal (reconsideration) for a post-service (claim) denial of payment, per The Centers for Medicare and Medicaid (CMS) regulations for Medicare Advantage plans within 60 calendar days* from the date of the denial notice.

-A non-contract provider, on his or her own behalf, is permitted to file a standard appeal for a denied claim only if the non-contract provider completes a waiver of liability statement, which provides that the non-contract provider will not bill the enrollee regardless of the outcome of the appeal.
+If you’re a non-contract provider, on your own behalf, you can file a standard appeal for a denied claim once you complete a waiver of liability (WOL) statement, which says you won’t bill the enrollee regardless of the outcome of the appeal.

 Attn: Appeals and Grievances

 Greensboro, NC 27409

 HealthTeam Advantage (HTA) won’t begin an appeal review until a valid and completed WOL statement is received.
 (CMS doesn’t require health plans to begin a review until valid documentation is received.)

 If the WOL is not received within the CMS claim appeal timeframe, the case will be dismissed by HTA according to section 50.9 – Dismissals (Part C Only) within Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance.

 * Appeals that are submitted past the 60 calendar days must include a statement of good cause explaining why your level 1 appeal was not submitted timely.
 A good cause statement must include: